 This post may contain affiliate links.
 Please read our disclosure policy.

-Pie crust fluted in a pie dish.
+Pie crust in a white ceramic pie dish.

 How to Make Flaky Butter Pie Crust: